 Before we talk about what deceptive UX designs are, let’s talk about what deceptive UX designs aren’t.
 While, deceptive UX designs are certainly unethical, they aren’t necessarily bad designs.
 Bad designs fail to take into account the way that humans process information and as a result they can cause us to make mistakes or it might take us longer to complete our task.
 These design shortcomings can be frustrating, but are usually unintentional.

 For example, to the right is a screen capture from a conferencing app that was used by one of our clients.
 The phone numbers that I was supposed to dial were each displayed as a single long string of numbers without the parsing typically seen for phone numbers.

 That small bad design made it so much harder for me to remember the numbers as I was dialing in, and every time I did, it probably took me twice as long to dial the numbers as it should have.
 Not a big deal, and certainly not intended to confuse me or to cause me problems, but it was annoying all the same.

-Dark UX designs are far more insidious.
-Dark designs use a keen understanding of human information processing and psychology to deliberately mislead you or to pressure you into making mistakes or choices that you normally wouldn’t make.
-Far from accidental, dark UX designs are skillfully crafted and carefully thought out.
+Deceptive UX designs are far more insidious.
+Deceptive designs use a keen understanding of human information processing and psychology to deliberately mislead you or to pressure you into making mistakes or choices that you normally wouldn’t make.
+Far from accidental, deceptive UX designs are skillfully crafted and carefully thought out.

-Here are some examples of dark UX designs.
+Here are some examples of deceptive UX designs.